qruto/laravel-wave/README.md

 # Introduction

-What do you think about when application needs realtime, live-updating functionality?
+What do you think about when an application needs realtime, live-updating functionality?
 The answer is usually obvious – WebSockets.
-It means you need third-party services like Pusher, Ably or another option is to use self-hosted WebSocket server which requires additional setup and maintenance.
+It means you need third-party services like Pusher, Ably or use self-hosted WebSocket server which requires additional setup and maintenance.
 Run the server, setup connection through specific port or with reverse proxy, SSL configuration, keeping the socket server running with tool like `supervisord`, scaling configuration, etc. It frequently feels like an overkill for simple notification system or UI updates, given that WebSockets works for receiving and sending data, but is used mainly for sending events from server to client.

 Laravel has brilliant [broadcasting system](https://laravel.com/docs/master/broadcasting) for sending events from server to client.
 Previously, it was closely related to the WebSockets technology.
 Imagine that realtime, live-updating is possible without all of these extra steps listed above.